marioroy/mce-sandbox/README.md

 a Python-like language that compiles to native machine code.
 They run with limited usage, accepting one or two integers and `-p` options.
 Usage can be found at the top of the file.

+The examples folder provides progressive demonstrations in C.

 ### Dependencies